baogeer/ask-about-china/src/content/blog/foreword-a-guide-working-living-china-business-expatriates-2025-edition--notice-foreigners.md

 ## I. Residence Registration Immediately after Entry into the Chinese Mainland

-### (I) For Foreigners Staying in Hotels
+### (I) For foreigners staying in a  hotel, residence registration can be  handled by the hotel.

-Foreigners staying in hotels can complete residence registration directly at the hotel by presenting a valid passport or other international travel documents at the reception desk.
+Foreigners can register residence by presenting a valid passport or other international travel documents to the hotel reception.

-### (II) For Foreigners Staying Elsewhere

-Foreigners who stay in private residences or other non-hotel accommodations must register their residence at the local police station **within 24 hours after check-in**.
+### (II) Foreigners who stay elsewhere  need to register residence at the local  police station within 24 hours after  check-in.

-They, or their hosts, should bring a valid passport (or other travel documents) along with **proof of address** when registering.
+Foreigners or the persons who accommodate them can register residence at the local police station by presenting a valid passport or other international travel documents, along with the proof of address.

 ---

 ## II.
 Matters Requiring Special Attention

-### (I) Validity Period of Visa
+### (I) Validity period of visa

-Foreigners entering China with a visa who plan to work and reside in the country must apply for a **residence permit within 30 days** of entry.
-If an extension of stay is needed, applications must be submitted to the local exit and entry administration of the public security organ **at least 7 days before visa expiry**, together with supporting materials.
+Foreigners who enter the Chinese mainland with a visa and plan to work and live in the Chinese mainland need to apply for a residence permit within 30 days from the date of entry according to relevant requirements.
+If an extension of the duration of stay specified in the visa is required, the application should be submitted to the exit and entry administration authority of public security organs of local people's governments at or above the county level in the place of residence, at least 7 days before the expiration of the duration of stay specified in the visa, with the relevant materials relating to the purpose of the application.

-### (II) Validity Period of Residence Permit
+### (II) Validity period of residence permit

-Those needing to stay beyond the expiration of their residence permit must apply for an **extension 30 days before expiration**.
-If there are changes in personal information (such as a new passport), foreigners must update their information at the local exit and entry administration **within 10 days** of the change.
+Foreigners who need to stay in the Chinese mainland after the expiration of residence permits shall apply for an extension 30 days before the expiration.
+Foreigners who hold a valid residence permit and have changed passports or had other items on the residence permit changed shall apply to the exit and entry administration authority of public security organs for information update within 10 days from the date the changes occur.

-### (III) Validity Period of Work Permit
+### (III) Validity period of work permit

-1. Foreigners working in China must obtain a **foreigner’s work permit**.
-    - For work **not exceeding 30 days**, they must stay within the validity of their Z visa and work permit.
-    - For work **exceeding 30 days**, they should apply for a **work-type residence permit** within 90 days.
+1. Foreigners working within the Chinese mainland should obtain a foreigner's work permit.
+Foreigners with a working period not exceeding 30 days must adhere to the timeframe specified in their foreigner's work permit and stay in the country for the duration outlined on their Z visa.
+Those with a working period exceeding 30 days must also follow the timeframe specified in their foreigner's work permit and apply for a work-type residence permit, valid for 90 days.
-    - Foreign art performance groups or individuals can complete residence procedures at the local public security organ where the organizer is registered or where the first performance takes place.
+   This application should be made with the local public security organ by presenting their foreigner's work permit, Z visa, and other supporting documents.
+Foreign art performance groups and individuals can complete residence procedures with the local public security organ at the location where the performance organizer is registered or where the first performance takes place, by presenting their foreigner's work permit, Z visa, and other supporting documents.
+Foreign performers who have obtained residence permits will not need to repeat these residence procedures when performing at other locations in the Chinese mainland.
-      Once a residence permit is obtained, no repeated application is required for performances in other locations.
-2. Employers must apply for a **work permit extension** 30 days before expiration.
+2. The employer shall submit an application for an extension to the local administration department of foreigners working in the Chinese mainland 30 days before the expiration of the work permit.
-3. If there is a change in personal information (e.g., name, passport number, or position), an application for update must be filed **within 10 working days**.
+3. In case of any change in personal information (name, passport number, and position), an application for changes shall be submitted to the administration department of foreigners working in the Chinese mainland in the place where the employer is located within 10 working days from the date the changes occur.

-### (IV) Other Reminders
+### (IV) Others

-1. Foreigners must abide by Chinese laws and regulations when posting on social media.
+1. Foreigners must abide by the laws and regulations of China when writing comments on social media in China.
-2. Foreigners must comply with local rules regarding pet ownership.
+2. Foreigners must comply with relevant regulations when keeping dogs, cats, and other pets.
-3. It is **strictly prohibited** to photograph or record **military installations**, including military buildings, sites, or facilities.
+3. Foreigners must not photograph military installations, including buildings, sites, and facilities directly used by China for military purposes.

 ---